bgrazda/survivoR-database/README.md

-# survivoR-database
+# SurvivoR Database
+!(jeff-probst.jpg)[jeff-probst.jpg]

+## Description

+This database using the survivoR package.
+Datasets include details about castaways, voting history, challenge resutls, and all 47 seasons.

+## Repository Structure

+## Schema

+## Data Access

+## Author

+## Acknowldgements

+##

-## Database using the survivoR package.
+This database using the survivoR package.
 Datasets include details about castaways, voting history, challenge resutls, and all 47 seasons.